christianisaac746-ops/Digital-Forensics-Case-Study/README.md

-🕵️ Digital Forensics Case Study: ABC Tech Confidential Data Breach
-Course: Digital Forensics in Cybersecurity - D829 Date: November 19, 2025 Analyst: Christian Rooks
+**Digital Forensics Case Study:** ABC Tech Confidential Data Breach **Course:** Digital Forensics in Cybersecurity - D829 Date: November 19, 2025 Analyst: Christian Rooks

-🚀 I. Introduction and Case Summary
+**I. Introduction and Case Summary**
 This document provides a formal and thorough account of a confidential data breach incident at ABC Tech.
 The primary concern was unauthorized access to, and the potential falsification or exfiltration of, crucial files from a suspected Windows 11 workstation.

 A. Investigation Scope and Objectives